caiosabarros/foundations-course/README.md

 Execution: If the timer reaches the end of its countdown, the debounced function is executed.

 Debouncing prevents a new database query on every keystroke, thus saving resources.

+The `error.tsx` file serves as a catch-all for unexpected errors and allows you to display a fallback UI to your users.